Hope’s Home proudly employs qualified and energetic staff whose passion for helping children with complex medical needs is just as strong as our own.

 Joining the team of Hope’s Home is an exciting opportunity both personally and professionally as I am motivated to be out in the community, meeting people and sharing stories of the impact that their donation can make.
 I look forward to the challenge and personal connection that comes from championing a cause like Hope’s Home that I truly believe in.

-Danielle comes to Hope’s Home with a Bachelor of Commerce degree from the University of Saskatchewan and over 10 years of marketing experience, most recently at the Saskatoon Public Library.
-Joining the Hope’s Home team is an exciting opportunity as it combines her personal passion and first-hand experience in the need for inclusivity as a mom to a high-needs child with her professional knowledge and experience of connecting with the community.
+Danielle comes to Hope’s Home with a Bachelor of Commerce degree from the University of Saskatchewan and over 10 years of marketing experience, Joining the Hope’s Home team is an exciting opportunity as it combines her personal passion and first-hand experience in the need for inclusivity as a mom to a high-needs child with her professional knowledge and experience of connecting with the community.

 Danielle is excited to build more awareness of Hope’s Home by spreading the Hope’s Home story and vision.